Techdroid60/testing123/README.md

 Testing Github Repo
 For future directions on how to use your app.
 Technologies used in app
-Directions on hoe to contribute to open source
+Directions on how to contribute to open source